matthewcarbone/latex-science-style/README.md

-# latex-science-style
+# latex-utils
-A catch-all template for scientific manuscripts, with an initial focus on standard arXiv formats, Physical Review journals, etc.
+A catch-all set of utilities and style files for Latex.